akileshjayakumar/Neo4j-LLM-Fundamentals/README.md

 # Neo4j Learning Repository

-This repo is for me to learn Neo4j from scratch.
-It contains various Python scripts that demonstrate different aspects of working with Neo4j, including creating chains, chat models, storing conversation history, and more.
+This repository is dedicated to learning Neo4j from the ground up.
+It includes a variety of Jupyter Notebooks that showcase different facets of working with Neo4j, such as creating chains, chat models, storing conversation history, and utilizing agents, among other features.